5 Paths for Finding Spiritual Renewal This Holiday

 Cultivating Stillness

 Stillness, whether experienced through prayer, meditation, or reflection, is our time to be alone and connect to our inner wisdom or our higher power — what I call our internal GPS system.
 It’s essential for all of us to carve out time for quiet reflection each and every day.
 One of the biggest gifts I’ve received from a daily meditation practice is the ability to live more comfortably with what is — whether that’s my girlfriend’s cancer or a car accident.
 Life is like the weather in North Carolina— constantly changing.
 Meditation has helped anchor me, so that despite this impermanence and turmoil, I’ve learned how to be still and find my center in the face of it all.
-I particularly like carving out time for contemplation and quiet on the Winter Solstice.
+I particularly like carving out time for contemplation and quiet on the Winter Solstice (check out my Still, Dark & Quiet virtual deep rest retreat-download today).

 Practicing Service to Others